seqan/seqan/manual/source/Tutorial/JournalSet.rst

 .. important::

-   Be careful when using the :dox:`JournaledString#flatten flatten` function as it modifies the underlying host sequence.
+   Be careful when using the :dox:`JournaledString#flatten` function as it modifies the underlying host sequence.
    This might affect other journaled sequences that share the same host sequence.
    This becomes important especially when working with Journal Sets where a whole set of sequences is journaled to the same reference.